EshwarDhande/NLP_Assignment_1/README.md

 <center style="font-size:18px"><b><u>Task 5: Data Cleaning</b></u></center>

-- We removed anny other script apart form Devnagari.
+- We removed any other script apart from Devnagari.
 - We removed bad words using regex and pandas.
-- Script for cleaning can be found here.
+- The cleaning script can be found here.

 ---